shubhamd99/full_android/README.md

 In Jetpack Compose we can see the preview of our code in Android studio.
 It allows us to see the output without running our app.

+## Modifier

+A modifier in Kotlin Compose is a way to change the appearance or behavior of a composable.
+Modifiers can be used to set the size, padding, background color, and other properties of a composable.

 ## Surface

 Surface is the equivalent of CardView in view system.